particle-iot/docs/src/content/reference/SDKs/android.md

 # {{title}}

 The Particle Android SDK consists of two parts:

-1. [the Cloud SDK](#android-cloud-sdk): a REST API wrapper which enables your mobile app to interact with Particle-powered hardware through the Particle Device Cloud
+1. [the Cloud SDK](#android-cloud-sdk): a wrapper for our REST API which enables your mobile app to interact with Particle-powered hardware through the Particle Device Cloud
 2. [the Device Setup library](#android-device-setup-library): a library which provides an easy setup wizard for your app's users to set up their Photon/P1-powered devices

 ## Requirements